wp-plugins/listpipe/readme.txt

 6. Confirm that the plugin is active;
 7. You are now ready to start your ListPipe account.

-Note: you must INSTALL and ACTIVATE (installing the plugin without activating it is not sufficient) the ListPipe plugin for WordPress to receive content from ListPipe.

-Note: you should INSTALL and ACTIVATE the ListPipe plugin for WordPress before you create your ListPipe account.
+Note: You must INSTALL and ACTIVATE the ListPipe plugin for WordPress before you create your ListPipe account in order to receive content.
+Installing the plugin without activating it is not sufficient, and will result in a failure.

 Note: we always suggest that you use the most up-to-date version of WordPress with the ListPipe plugin for WordPress and that you back up your database before installation.